IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
- - Clean up print statements in threads in scraper_controller.py
+ - scraper_controller.py now saves StreamersMissingVideos object

 #### What is still in development?
 Known Issues?
 Still in development
  - Logs are not thread safe
- - StreamersMissingVideos is not thread safe and does not export
- - Move Filesystem Read/Write functions over to a separate thread, to protect main thread

 #### What's next?